BEIJING TRIP.COM

 Average cost per person: CNY100-200

-Location: Near the south gate of the Temple of Heaven, No.87, Tiantan Lu, Chongwen District
+Location: Near the north gate of the Temple of Heaven, No.87, Tiantan Lu (???), Chongwen District